Data-Driven Weak-form Discovery of Stochastic Systems: Theoretical Framework

+The proof is a one-line tower-property argument ($\E[K_j(X_{t_n})\sigma(X_{t_n})\xi_n\mid\mathcal{F}_{t_n}]=0$ at each step); it is given with the cross-step covariance analysis in \cref{app:endogeneity}.
+The essential contrast with the temporal case is that unbiasedness here holds \emph{step by step} and does not rely on any cancellation across steps: the residual cross-step covariances are bounded by a finite integral $\int_0^\infty C_k(\tau)\,d\tau$ under geometric ergodicity and therefore do not grow with $T$.

-where $h>0$ is the bandwidth hyperparameter.
-These functions are smooth, positive, and concentrated around the centre $x_j$, providing a partition-of-unity coverage of the state space.
-The bandwidth $h$ controls the resolution--variance tradeoff: a smaller $h$ produces a sharper kernel that captures finer spatial structure but uses fewer data points per regression row, increasing variance; a larger $h$ averages more broadly and reduces variance at the cost of spatial resolution.
-In practice, we choose $h=0.22$ for the OU and double-well systems (state range $\approx\pm2.5$), yielding an overlap ratio $h/\Delta x \approx 2.2$ between adjacent centres.
-For the multiplicative diffusion system, which exhibits heavier-tailed trajectories spanning a wider state range, we use $h=0.27$ with centres on $[-2.8, 2.8]$.
+The bandwidth $h$ controls the resolution--variance tradeoff: smaller $h$ captures finer spatial structure but uses fewer observations per regression row, increasing variance; larger $h$ reduces variance at the cost of spatial resolution.
+In our experiments we use $h=0.22$ for the OU and double-well systems (state range $\approx\pm2.5$, overlap ratio $h/\Delta x_c\approx2.2$) and $h=0.27$ for the multiplicative system, whose heavier-tailed trajectories span a wider state range.